Need to confront ideology of radicalisation: Gen. Bipin Rawat

 In an address at the Raisina Dialogue, Gen Rawat also said there is a need to take a hardline approach in dealing with terrorism, the way the US went after terror groups after the 9/11 terror attacks.

 "As long as there are states which sponsor terrorism, we will have to live with the menace.
 We need to take the bull by its horns and strike at the root cause," he said in an oblique reference to Pakistan.
-"If we think war on terrorism is going to end, we are wrong," Gen Rawat said.
+"If we think the war on terrorism is going to end, we are wrong," Gen Rawat said.

 Department of military affairs spruced up with additional manpower

-He said the countries which are sponsoring terrorism cannot be part of global fight against terror networks.
+He said the countries which are sponsoring terrorism cannot be part of the global fight against terror networks.

 "You cannot have partners who are partnering global war on terrorism and yet sponsoring terrorism...
 There has to be diplomatic isolation of those sponsoring terrorism.
 Any country which is sponsoring terrorism has to be taken to task," he said.